Tuberculosis (TB)

 • You will be placed in a private room.

-• The door to your room must remain closed at all times.
+• The door to your room must stay closed at all times.

-• A sign will be posted on your door telling all staff to clean their hands with soap and water or an alcohol-based hand sanitizer before going into and after leaving your room.
+• A sign will be posted on your door telling all staff to clean their hands.
+Either with soap and water or an alcohol-based hand sanitizer before going into and after leaving your room.

 • All staff who enter your room must wear a respirator mask.